c0dev0id/SimpleWebRTC/README.md

 `'localScreenAdded', el` - emitted after triggering the start of screen sharing

 - `el` the element that contains the local screen stream

+`'localMediaStream', stream` - emitted when local video stream is started

 `'joinedRoom', roomName` - emitted after successfully joining a room with the name roomName